Louis Beel: Politics

 The Queen intuitively saw in Beel, a Roman Catholic from the South who ostentatiously had rejected Nazism, the prototype of the patriot and of the sort of "renewed" person she was looking for to replace the members of her war-cabinet, of whom she no longer wholeheartedly approved.
 Beel was promptly appointed Minister of the Interior in the third Gerbrandy cabinet.
 This cabinet resigned immediately after the end of the war, in May 1945, to free the path for a new one to be formed by two a liberal, Wim Schermerhorn, and social democrat, Willem Drees.
-They invited Beel to remain as Minister of the Interior in their cabinet (the Cabinet Schermerhorn/Drees).
+They invited Beel to remain as Minister of the Interior in their cabinet (the Schermerhorn–Drees cabinet).
 According to his own words, Beel reluctantly agreed.
-He moved with his family from Eindhoven in the South to Wassenaar in the West, a villadom close to The Hague, the government's residence.
+He moved with his family from Eindhoven to Wassenaar, a villadom close to The Hague, the government's residence.

-Post-war parliamentary elections could finally be held in May 1946.
+A post-war parliamentary election could finally be held in May 1946.
 In the election campaign Beel voiced the political resistance from the religious and liberal parties against the economic planning and socialism favoured by Prime Minister Schermerhorn and his political supporters.
-Unlike the British elections of the previous year where the Labour Party gained a decisive victory, in the Netherlands the 'Socialist breakthrough' which had been expected did not materialise in these first post-war elections.
-The Catholic People's Party) was the big winner, though no party had an overall majority.
+Unlike the British election of the previous year where the Labour Party gained a decisive victory, in the Netherlands the "Socialist breakthrough" which had been expected did not materialise in this first post-war election.
+The Catholic People's Party was the big winner, though no party had an overall majority.
 Queen Wilhelmina requested Beel to form a new cabinet.
-He became Prime Minister of a 'red-Roman coalition', which he called the 'New Truce', since it was the first cabinet in Dutch history of socialists and Roman Catholics.
-This Beel-cabinet set the course for the political and economic development of the post war Netherlands.
+He became prime minister of a Roman/Red coalition, which he called the "New Truce", since it was the first cabinet in Dutch history of socialists and Roman Catholics.
+This Beel cabinet set the course for the political and economic development of the post-war Netherlands.

 In social policy, temporary measures were introduced in December 1946 entitling wage-earners to an allowance for the first and second child under the age of 18.
-The Old Age Pensions Emergency Provisions Act of May 1947 provided means-tested pensions for all persons over the age of 65 regardless of the previous employment record, and the Pensioners’ Family Allowances Act of July 1948 introduced family allowance for those in receipt of invalidity, old age, or survivors’ benefits "according to the Invalidity Insurance Act 1919."
+The Old Age Pensions Emergency Provisions Act of May 1947 provided means-tested pensions for all persons over the age of 65 regardless of their previous employment record, and the Pensioners' Family Allowances Act of July 1948 introduced family allowance for those in receipt of invalidity, old age, or survivors' benefits "according to the Invalidity Insurance Act 1919."
+In 1947, the duration of sickness benefits was doubled from 26 to 52 weeks.
+Under a law of 15 July 1948 (Stb.
+I 309) the age limit for the right to orphan's annuity under the Disability law went up from 14 to 16 years.